 Question: I hear that HUD sells homes.
-How can I buy
+How can I buy one?

 Question 2: How can I get listings of HUD homes for sale?

 Answer: You can see lists of HUD homes for sale right on our web page.
 In addition, we link to listings of homes being sold by other federal agencies.
 You can even get directions to the properties that interest you, see their locations on a map, and find out what schools are in the area.